docker/docs/engine/userguide/networking/default_network/ipv6.md

 address](http://en.wikipedia.org/wiki/Link-local_address) `fe80::1`.

 By default, containers that are created only get a link-local IPv6 address.
-To assign globally routable IPv6 addresses to your containers you have to specify an IPv6 subnet to pick the addresses from.
+To assign globally routable IPv6 addresses to your containers you need to specify an IPv6 subnet to pick the addresses from.
 Set the IPv6 subnet via the `--fixed-cidr-v6` parameter when starting Docker daemon: